al1brn/docgen/doc/doc.md

 Doc(title, comment=None)
 ```

-Tree interface based on a list
+Markdown documentation package

-This class inherits from [Tree](tree-tree.md) and list.
-Direct children are store in the list.
+This class is a subclass of [Section](section.md) and is to top section of the

-Several children can share the same key.
+hierarchy of sections.

-This implementation can be chosen when direct children can share a same key and / or when there is
+It provides [hooks](#hooks) facility for documentation post treatment such as text replacement
-a need to control the order of the children
+or links resolution.

 #### Arguments:
 - **title** (_str_) : documentation title, displayed as title of index.md file